 It happens to all of us.
 Years pass by as you accumulate partially used bottles of medicine – prescription and over-the-counter (OTC).
 The bottles accumulate yet we do nothing.
-Probably because we don’t know what to do with these medications.
+Why?
+Likely because we don’t know what to do with these medications.
 How should you dispose of medications?

+Because it’s dangerous.
 According to Dispose My Meds, over 100 pharmaceuticals have been detected in lakes, rivers and other bodies of water.
-These compounds, even in small concentrations, can harm people and aquatic organisms.
+Importantly, these compounds, even in small concentrations, can harm people and aquatic organisms.

 Almost every kind of medicine!
 Scientists have found antibiotics, anti-convulsants, mood stabilizers, sex hormones and other medications in the drinking water supplies of at least 41 million Americans.

 Since the danger is real, you must resist the urge to flush these medications down the toilet.
 For everyone’s sake.